-Recently Issued Accounting Standards-In February 2013, the FASB issued guidance that requires an entity to present information about reclassification adjustments from accumulated other comprehensive income in their financial statements or footnotes.
+Recently Adopted Accounting Standards-In February 2013, the Financial Accounting Standards Board ("FASB") issued guidance that requires an entity to present information about reclassification adjustments from accumulated other comprehensive income in their financial statements or footnotes.
 This guidance is effective for fiscal years and interim periods within those years beginning after December 15, 2012.
-We will adopt this guidance for the fiscal quarter ended May 4, 2013 and we do not expect the adoption will have a material impact on our consolidated financial statements.
+We adopted this guidance for the fiscal quarter ended May 4, 2013.
+The adoption did not have a material impact on our financial position, results of operations or cash flows.

 In July 2012, the FASB issued guidance that will allow an entity to first assess qualitative factors to determine whether it is necessary to perform a quantitative impairment test for indefinite-lived intangible assets.
 If entities determine, based on qualitative factors, the fair value of the asset is more likely than not less than the carrying value, the two-step impairment test would be required.
 This guidance is effective for fiscal years beginning after September 15, 2012, with early adoption permitted.
-We will adopt this guidance for the fiscal year ending February 1, 2014 and we do not expect the adoption will have a material impact on our financial position, results of operations or cash flows.
+We adopted this guidance for the fiscal year ending February 1, 2014 and the adoption did not have a material impact on our financial position, results of operations or cash flows.

-4. Business Combinations
+3. Business Combination